Getting StartedFebruary 5, 2026· 6 min read

 • Run a Monte Carlo forecast for your current quarter's roadmap and share the probability dates with stakeholders

-• Enable the AI Agile Coach (Business plan) to get automated sprint health summaries and improvement suggestions
+• Enable the AI Agile Coach with your team's own key to get automated sprint health summaries and improvement suggestions

 • Set up the Background Monitor to receive alerts when WIP limits are exceeded or items become blocked